 Selecting the right machine learning algorithm is essential for building an accurate and effective video anomaly detection system that meets your security needs.
 You'll want to evaluate various anomaly detection methods, including deep learning models and classification techniques that can handle real-time data analysis.
 The choice of algorithm depends on factors such as the type and intricacy of complexity you're trying to detect, the size and quality of your training data, and the computational resources available.

-Popular options include convolutional neural networks (CNNs) for analyzing visual features, recurrent neural networks (RNNs) for processing temporal sequences, and hybrid approaches that combine multiple models.
+Popular options include convolutional neural networks (CNNs), which have emerged as a dominant technique in deep learning, achieving significant performance gains across various real-world applications and surpassing traditional machine learning methods (Sun et al., 2020).
+Other key approaches include recurrent neural networks (RNNs) for processing temporal sequences, and hybrid approaches that combine multiple models.
 Ultimately, the best algorithm will be one that achieves high accuracy while minimizing false positives and negatives, ensuring reliable detection of genuine security threats.

 Integration and Deployment